doaa831/Mask_Detection/README.md

 The first step in implement my model is face detection in an image or frame of a video stream and there are a lot of techniques that can be used in face detection.
 Here I used two of these techniques
 - haarcascde deep learning algorithm

 ![grab-landing-page](https://github.com/dodo295/Mask_Detection/blob/main/Output1.png)
 ![grab-landing-page](https://github.com/dodo295/Mask_Detection/blob/main/Output2.png)

 ![grab-landing-page](https://github.com/dodo295/Mask_Detection/blob/main/Output3.png)
 ![grab-landing-page](https://github.com/dodo295/Mask_Detection/blob/main/Output4.png)

 - YOLOv3 algorithm
 I performed face detection using [this project](https://github.com/sthanhng/yoloface) as my guide, so thank you very much.
 YOLOv3 (You Only Look Once) is a modern, real-time object detection algorithm.
-You must download the pre-trained YOLOv3 weights file trained on [WIDER FACE: A Face Detection Benchmark](http://shuoyang1213.me/WIDERFACE/) dataset from this[link](https://drive.google.com/file/d/1xYasjU52whXMLT5MtF7RCPQkV66993oR/view) and place it in the project directory.
+You must download the pre-trained YOLOv3 weights file trained on [WIDER FACE: A Face Detection Benchmark](http://shuoyang1213.me/WIDERFACE/) dataset from this [link](https://drive.google.com/file/d/1xYasjU52whXMLT5MtF7RCPQkV66993oR/view) and place it in the project directory.